 "Call it Euphony, it means pleasing and ecstatic sound or something like that."
 Richard Skinner

-Their original sound was influenced by Italian Piano House, early Trance, and the energetic hard rave sounds of the likes of NJoi, Qtex, and the Prodigy.
+Euphony's sound is a vibrant fusion of Italian Piano House, early Trance, and hard rave sounds from the likes of NJoi, Qtex, and the Prodigy.
 Their original compositions showcase a range of emotions and are a true reflection of their influences and passions.

 Through Time And Space 1994 - 1997